Climate of Mount Kenya: Overview

-The Last Glacial Maximum (LGM) occurred 23-14.5 kya with a very arid phase in Africa when desert extended hundreds of kilometres (miles) further south than present.
+The Last Glacial Maximum (LGM) occurred 23–14.5 kya with a very arid phase in Africa when desert extended hundreds of kilometres (miles) further south than present.
 Temperatures were 5-6 °C cooler than present and there was a general rain forest retreat.
 The summer monsoon during the LGM was very weak.
 Glacial moraines from near the end of the LGM in East Africa show that the south-easterly monsoon was less wet during the LGM than the current dry north-easterly monsoon.
 Stratus clouds may have been extensive resulting in a cooling effect but little rain.

 By 13.8 kya the climate had moistened and montane forest was again spreading after a minimum during the LGM.
 The monsoon strengthened again, and lake levels and river activity in East Africa increased.
 High altitude vegetation was mainly limited by temperatures and not drought, again implying a wet climate.

 Before the Younger Dryas temperatures were similar to present but the forest cover incomplete.
 During the younger Dryas 12.9-11.5 kya brought about by the last Heinrich event, there was a pronounced weakening of the summer monsoon over East Africa, and montane forest retreated and East African lake levels fell.
 Forests reached the same range and density as present day after the younger Dryas when the climate again became moister.

 For the next 5 thousand years, from 10-5 kya, the climate was generally moister than present but oscillations were still present.
 The monsoon was strong, but there were centuries long weaker periods. leasing to a drier phase, but conditions were still moister than present.

 After 5 kya the monsoon began to gradually weaken and the East African climate became similar to present day, but slightly colder and drier.
-The lake levels in Ethiopia were low from 5.4-2.5 kya as well as in Ghana 4.5-3.2 kya.
-During these last 5 thousand years, Mount Kenya went through a series of minor glacial advances.
+The lake levels in Ethiopia were low from 5.4 to 2.5 kya as well as in Ghana 4.5-3.2 kya.
+During these last five thousand years, Mount Kenya went through a series of minor glacial advances.
 There was a temperature minimum over 3.7-2.5 kya and also during the little ice age spanning the years 1300-1900 when a permafrost regime dominated on Mount Kenya.